steppedreckoner/TowerDefense/ReadMe.txt

 I have since diverged, including the following.

 -Loading maps from a file on beginning of a new game.
+-Loading and saving maps done with JFileChooser.
+No longer need to interact with console.
 -Toggleable menus for in game and editor.
 -Pathfinder class to handle enemy navigation.
 This will eventually allow for enemies to navigate around player placed obstacles.